 2. Paint amounts

 Silk emulsion: A shiny and washable finish.
-Great for kids’ bedrooms and works well in dark rooms such as stairways and hallways.
+Great for kids’ bedrooms and dark rooms such as stairways and hallways.

 Matt emulsion: Non-reflective paint, will help to hide any imperfections.
 Fabulous for uneven walls.

 One-coat emulsion: Specially formulated, thicker paint which should cover walls in just one coat.